(They’re not the first, though. IIRC that would be Butterfly (Marian Michaels), from a trashy, obscure 1971 exploitation mag.)

 In 1975, Misty found Colleen’s place in shambles, with slain men in strange garb strewn about.
 The strangely-garbed Iron Fist (Daniel Rand-K’ai) then came in, and she engaged him in a fight.

-Rand had such trouble wrapping his head around the notion of a skilled female fighter that she had the upper hand, but he took her out with a nerve pinch.
+Rand had such trouble wrapping his head around the notion of a skilled female fighter that she had the upper hand.
+Still, he took her out with a nerve pinch.
 Iron Fist then went on to rescue Colleen and her dad.

 As Knight and Rand continued investigating, she was badly wounded during a fight with the Ravager (Henri Sorel).
 The burns, broken bones, damage to her bionic arm, etc. prevented her from directly participating in Colleen’s rescue.